You have a big idea, truckloads of ambition, and dreams of a thriving Maryland LLC, and you’re mentally prepared to make it happen.

 Choosing an LLC Name

 Before anything else, you will need to decide on an LLC name.
-You must include a business name on your Articles of Organization, and if the Department of Assessment and Taxation deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.
+You must include a business name on your Articles of Organization, and if the Department of Assessments and Taxation deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

-To be considered valid, your LLC name must comply with the state’s requirements, which means it must contain “limited liability company,” “limited company,” “L.L.C.,” “LLC,” “L.C.,” or “LC,” and be completely distinguishable from all other names reserved or registered with the Department of Assessment and Taxation.
+To be considered valid, your LLC name must comply with the state’s requirements, which means it must contain “limited liability company,” “limited company,” “L.L.C.,” “LLC,” “L.C.,” or “LC,” and be completely distinguishable from all other names reserved or registered with the Department of Assessments and Taxation.
 Unsure if your name is available?
 Search for it to find out.